kv1harni/practicals-class-12/README.md

-# practicals-Class-12
+# Practicals-Class-12
-class 12 practicals
+class 12 practicals included in Cbse Exams for class 12

 ## made by